milanaryal/milanaryal.github.io/_posts/2015/2015-07-27-custom-styling-lists-with-css.md

 }
 {% endhighlight %}

 There's pretty default list CSS options to style them.
-But, what if you want absolute unordered list bullet icon or don't what to have full stop on ordered list number or want to remove the left spacing (proper indenting) of list.
+But, what if you want absolute unordered list bullet icon or don't what to have full stop on ordered list number or want to remove the left spacing (or proper indenting) of list.

 ---

-The secret is what we are opening here.
+The secret to custom styling lists is here we are opening.

 For better structure, recognition or to make more style-able it's good habit to add a hook (i.e. classes or ID's) to the elements.